By Jane Curran

-If you’re after a really good easy mince recipe that is just the ultimate comfort food, give this delicious beef and mozzarella gratin a go.
+If you’re after some really good minced beef recipes, which are of course the ultimate comfort food, give this delicious beef and mozzarella gratin a go.
 It’s full of tasty flavours thanks to the oregano, shallots and garlic and the meatballs come out super tender and tasty.

 - 500g beef steak mince

 For the sauce:

 - 2tbsp olive oil